daniel-robotics4/WRO-SuperNova/README.md

 **ultrasonic sensors**
 It is a sensor that uses ultrasonic sounds to detect the bounce time of sound from one side to the other.
 Using the Arduino Mega 2560 we can determine the distance based on the time it takes for the wave to return, performing the function of determining when there is a wall nearby, and thus making the corresponding turn

+**Motor driver shield**
+The motor driver shield is designed to handle the power requirements of the DC motor and provide an easy interface for Arduino Mega.
+It accepts PWM signals for speed control and digital signals for motor direction, enabling forward and reverse movement.
+The shield includes built-in protection features such as current limiting and thermal shutdown to safeguard components during operation.

+**